-In past few years, Jio has changed the whole concept of calling, mobile data and SMS usage.
+In the past few years, Jio has changed the whole concept of calling, mobile data and SMS usage.
 Now almost everybody who owns a 4G smartphone uses at least one Jio connection.
 Apart from cheap data, users also opt-in because of it’s unlimited free calling benefit.

-But, this customer behavior is continuously putting pressure to other telecom networks such as Vodafone and Airtel who used to be the industry leader few years back.
+But, this customer behavior is continuously putting pressure to other telecom networks such as Vodafone and Airtel who used to be the industry leader a few years back.
 With increasing losses, they have taken this action to stop the “lifetime free incoming calls” facility and from now, prepaid users will need to recharge regularly for continued services.

 When The Validity Of Outgoing Calls Will Expire?